-- It is important that you arrive at the hospital at the designated time.
+It is important that you arrive at the hospital at the designated time.
 This will give you plenty of time to check-in and prepare for surgery.
 In most cases, you will be told to arrive several hours prior to your scheduled surgery start time.
-You will checkin at the desk in the surgical lobby, entrance four (see campus map in the back of this book).
+You will check-in at the desk in the surgical lobby, entrance four (see campus map in the back of this book).
 The nurse will help you prepare for surgery.
-Once you are taken to the operating room area, your family member can wait for updates in the surgical lobby or leave a phone number so we can contact them. - A "tracking number" will be assigned to you and instructions will be given on the use of the tracking board.
-This enables your family/friends to "track" you throughout your surgical process.
+Once you are taken to the operating room area, your family member can wait for updates in the surgical lobby or leave a phone number so we can contact them.